JOIN ME

 WHAT VACCINES DO I NEED?

 None are required to enter India, but we suggest you work with your physician or your area’s travel health expert to decide what options are best for you.
-You can read the CDC’s recommendations here .
-If you love animals and have a tendency to meet and greet all you come across, get a rabies shot before you travel.
+Here are the CDC’s recommendations but I can no longer recommend following their guidance.
+Instead, here is Englands travel info.
+If you love animals and have a tendency to meet and greet all you come across, get a rabies shot.
 They are good for 10 years.

 WHAT ABOUT MALARIA?